runpod/docs/docs/serverless/architecture.md

 Understanding the architecture and programming model of Serverless allows you to build efficient and scalable applications.
 The platform's flexible design supports a wide range of workloads, from simple API endpoints to complex AI inference and training services.

-By following the patterns and best practices outlined in this document, you can leverage the full power of Serverless to build high-performance, cost-effective, and scalable applications.

 ## Serverless programming model

 Serverless follows an event-driven programming model where your code responds to triggers (HTTP requests) and processes data without managing the underlying infrastructure.
 This section explains the key concepts and patterns for developing applications on Serverless.